 The Company's Level 2 securities are valued using third-party pricing sources.
 The pricing services utilize industry standard valuation models, including both income and market-based approaches, for which all significant inputs are observable, either directly or indirectly.

-The Company has not transferred any assets or liabilities between the fair value measurement levels for the six months ended June 30, 2024 or 2023.
+The Company has not transferred any assets or liabilities between the fair value measurement levels for the three months ended March 31, 2025 or for the year ended December 31, 2024.

 3. Marketable Securities